 “What spins on a bike has to be high-quality,” says my friend.
 And hubs are no exception.
 High-quality hubs are important to ensure the best performance possible.

-Some Chinese manufacturers allow you to customize the hubs.
-There are also Chinese brands that develop their own hubs.
+Some Chinese manufacturers allow you to customize the hubs and choose from established manufacturers, like DT Swiss, Novatec, etc. Some Chinese brands use their own hubs.

-So, how do you find out whether or not the hubs are good?
+So, how do you determine whether the hubs are good?
 That’s a good question.
-You have to either rely on the hubs manufacturer’s reputation or customer reviews.
+You have to either rely on the hub’s manufacturer’s reputation or customer reviews.

 Axle Standard

-When buying new wheels, you have to be aware of the axle standard.
-Otherwise, you may not be able to fit your new wheels into your frame.
+Quick releases are less common now than through axles, which are more secure and stiffer.
+When buying new wheels, you must know the axle standard.
+Otherwise, you may not fit your new wheels into your frame.

 Luckily, most new bikes are compatible with a Boost axle (110×15mm front axle and 148×12mm rear axle).